 Loading chart...

-Unique answers from Netherlands users whose views extended beyond the provided choices.
+Unique answers from Netherlands voters whose views went beyond the provided options.

 No. Palestinians deserve their own state with democratic elections.
 Israeli's that want to stay have to live together with other groups of people or leave.
 Just like South Africa after their decolonization.